fra99le/fnt/README.md

-# fnt
+# FNT
-Numerical Toolbox
+FNT: Numerical Toolbox

 ## Background
-Many numerical method libraries (e.g., [Dlib](http://dlib.net)) require the caller to pass the objective function as a parameter and the library will call the objective function as it sees fit.
+Many numerical method libraries (e.g., [Dlib](http://dlib.net)) require the caller to pass the objective function as a parameter and the library will call that objective function as it sees fit.
 In many cases the additional overhead needed to allow such libraries to make the call can be quite cumbersome or require esoteric knowledge of the language (e.g., function pointers or closures) to get right.